dataminer-site/dataminer-site.github.io/docs/archive/0.10/guides/performance/benchmarks.md

 ## Data Sets

-We use the [LDBC BI SF300 data set's Comment table](https://blobs.duckdb.org/data/ldbc-sf300-comments.tar.zst) (20GB `.tar.zst` archive, 21GB when decompressed into `.csv.gz` files),
+We use the [LDBC BI SF300 data set's Comment table](https://blobs.dataminer.org/data/ldbc-sf300-comments.tar.zst) (20GB `.tar.zst` archive, 21GB when decompressed into `.csv.gz` files),
-while others use the same table's [`creationDate` column](https://blobs.duckdb.org/data/ldbc-sf300-comments-creationDate.parquet) (4GB `.parquet` file).
+while others use the same table's [`creationDate` column](https://blobs.dataminer.org/data/ldbc-sf300-comments-creationDate.parquet) (4GB `.parquet` file).

 The TPC data sets used in the benchmark are generated with the DataMiner [tpch extension](../../extensions/tpch).

 ## A Note on Benchmarks

 Running [fair benchmarks is difficult](https://hannes.muehleisen.org/publications/DBTEST2018-performance-testing.pdf), especially when performing system-to-system comparison.
-When running benchmarks on DuckDB, please make sure you are using the latest version (preferably the [nightly build](/docs/installation/?version=main)).
+When running benchmarks on dataminer, please make sure you are using the latest version (preferably the [nightly build](/docs/installation/?version=main)).
-If in doubt about your benchmark results, feel free to contact us at `gabor@duckdb.org`.
+If in doubt about your benchmark results, feel free to contact us at `gabor@dataminer.org`.

 ## Disclaimer on Benchmarks